Talus-Network/move-binding/sui-move-runtime/README.md

 - `digest` is always present once submission succeeds.
 - `effects`/`status` are present when returned by RPC (this crate requests `effects.bcs`).
-- `requested_finality` is what the runtime asked for (currently always checkpointed for commits).
+- `requested_finality` is what the runtime asked for (defaults to checkpointed for commits).
 - `observed_finality` + `checkpoint_wait` describe what the runtime actually observed.

 If checkpoint waiting times out, your transaction may still have executed.
 When effects are present